HTM Internship Details

 - Complete hours any time before starting upper division classes (work during high school or before entering SDSU counts).

 - Work part-time during school or full-time during summer and breaks.

 - Work in any hospitality job, but we encourage you to work in your area of emphasis that you will be studying.
 Examples are: SDSU catering; SDSU Viejas Arena; SDSU Student Union; hotel front desk; hotel food and beverage; restaurant host; and restaurant server.

 Please note: Retail is not considered hospitality experience.
 If you are unsure that your job fulfills this requirement or need assistance in finding employment, please set up a meeting with a lower division advisor.

 Pre-Internship Meeting: In your second semester of your sophomore year, you must attend a Pre-Internship Meeting.
 This is an important part of understanding the required internships and your attendance ensures your placement in the Internship Search Database from which you will receive frequent postings that qualify for the 398 internship.
-Christina Jeffries, Associate Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, will announce dates via email each semester.
+Christina Jeffries, Director of The J. Willard and Alice S. Marriott Foundation Student Center for Professional Development, will announce dates via email each semester.